gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 ## Format:

-Presentations will last 30 minutes each.
+Presentations will last 30 minutes each (20 min. presentaion + 10 min.
+Q&A).
 We invite the speakers to prepare their presentations so that they fit within this time.
 PDF format is preferred for the supporting slides.

 Virtual presentations: We understand that some presenters will not be able to make the trip to Brandeis to present, mainly due to financial or political restrictions, or environmental reasons.
 We have therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
 Virtual presentations will follow the same format as those in person.